 Brooklyn Clay Industries is a place where people of all ages and abilities are encouraged to develop their full creative potential through ceramics and its many techniques and applications.
 Artists and interns staff the studio/gallery.
 Master artist educators lead all structured activities.
-Brooklyn Clay offers an art experience to people of all ages and abilities, that will increase awareness of the arts; create an audience for the arts; which cannot be duplicated due to its holistic approach to developing artist and students simultaneously.
-The studio accommodates six member artists, whom are able to privately store and lock their personal effects.
-The studio is a fully equipped space with all the necessary tools, equipment and supplies to creatively learn and nurture their artistic abilities.
+The studio is a fully equipped space with allthe necessary tools, equipment and supplies to creatively learn and nurture their artistic abilities.

 The mission of Brooklyn Clay industries is to encourage people of all ages to develop their full creative potential mostly through pottery, ceramics and sculpture.
-Brooklyn Clay strives, to create a unique environment in which people with varying abilities, and experience can feel free to imagine, learn, create, and welcome a variety of art concepts into their lives, all under one roof.
+BCi strives, to create a unique environment in which people with varying abilities and experience can feel free to imagine, learn, create and welcome a variety of art concepts into their lives, all under one roof.
 We are raising the profile of the ceramic arts, supporting the development of ceramic artists, bringing the joy of the arts to our most underserved communities.
 We provide a professional work environment that is rewarding, creative, and respectful of ideas and individuals.
-Brooklyn Clay is dedicated to providing an affordable, fully equipped and functioning artist studio and gallery that can be shared and appreciated by all.
+BCi is dedicated to providing an affordable, fully equipped and functioning artist studio and gallery that can be shared and appreciated by all.

 The communal nature of the program provides an environment that accommodates artists at many levels of commitment and accomplishment, in which all benefit from a diversity of experience and expertise.
-Many Associates are serious Clay Studio students who have committed themselves to expanding their skills and developing their own artistic voices, while others maybe professional artists who hold Bachelor or/and Master Degrees in Fine Arts and are in need of affordable studio space.
-The program reflects an aesthetic range of artists – Potters working side by side with Sculptors.
+Many Associates are serious Clay Studio students who have committed themselves to expanding their skills and developing their own artistic voices, while others maybe professional artists.
+And are in need of temporary affordable studio space.

 A complete application must include the following:

-The monthly rent is currently $160.00 per month with unlimited access during open studio hours or $15.00 an hour during open studio.
+The monthly rent is $160.00 per month with unlimited access during open studio hours.

-If you are interested in becoming an associate and for more information, please, email firstname.lastname@example.org
+If you are interested in becoming an associate member.
+For more information, please, email firstname.lastname@example.org

 Teaching Ceramic Artists interested in joining our team at Brooklyn Clay Industries, please send us some information about you, your experience and education.